de-code/python-tf-bodypix/README.md

 The model path may also point to a TensorFlow Lite model (`.tflite` extension).
 Whether that actually improves performance may depend on the platform and available hardware.

-You could convert any a TensorFlow Lite model using the following command:
+You could convert one of the available TensorFlow Lite models using the following command:

 ```bash
 python -m tf_bodypix \